dalitun/applications/blueprint-autoscaling/README-EN.md

  In order to create the action in Zabbix to scale up or down.

-* Recover your CLI via your OpenStack identifying with that you should copy the profile file of your current user and scale your URL (up or down), form the block below.
+* Recover your OpenStack identifying via CLI, with that you should copy the profile file of your current user and scale your URL (up or down), form the block below.

 ~~~bash
  export OS_AUTH_URL=https://identity.fr1.cloudwatt.com/v2.0